skoerfgen/ACMECert/README.md

 > **`pem`**
 >
 > can be one of the following:
-> * A string having the format `file://path/to/cert.pem`; the named file must contain a PEM encoded certificate or certificate-chain
+> * a string beginning with `file://` containing the filename to read a PEM encoded certificate or certificate-chain from.
-> * A string containing the content of a certificate or certificate-chain, PEM encoded, may start with `-----BEGIN CERTIFICATE-----`
+> * a string containing the content of a certificate or certificate-chain, PEM encoded, may start with `-----BEGIN CERTIFICATE-----`
 ###### Return Values
 > No value is returned.
 >